Reavrus1201/secNET/README.md

 # secNET

-This is an ASP.NET Razor Pages application for managing security logs.
+This is an ASP.NET Razor Pages application for managing security logs, designed for Woermann Brock & Co.
+Pty.
+Ltd.

 ## Features
 - **CCTV Log Management**: Log and review CCTV footage details.